davenpi/davenpi.github.io/_projects/glider.md

 ### 3. Simulate and analyze results
 The equations which describe the glider are too complicated to solve by hand.
 As a result we need to write software which simulates the system.
-Once we have the physics simulated we need to combine that with optimization software to develop control strategies which solve our task in the best way possible.
+Once we have the physics simulated we need to combine that with optimization software to develop control strategies.
 The software for the project is available on my [github](https://github.com/davenpi/glider).

 ## Current status

 We have the model and the control problem defined.
-I've written the software and produced some results.
-I just need to add in a few suggestions from my advisor and write up the results.
+I've written the software and produced results for a range of parameter values.
+I need to write up the results and likely incorporate some more feedback from my advisor.
 This paper should be out in May.